Cryptoc1/metamaker/README.md

 ## Things to Watch-out For
 * If any directories that you enter include unicode characters, the program will crash
-* The program will throw a KeyError if IMDb doesn't have tag data on their servers. (refer to TODO.md and issue \#1 for more info)
+* The program will throw a KeyError if IMDb doesn't have tag data on their servers. (refer to [TODO.md](https://github.com/Cryptoc1/metamaker/blob/master/TODO.md) and [Issue \#1](https://github.com/Cryptoc1/metamaker/issues/1) for more info)

 ## Dependencies
 * MP4Box